mozilla/marketplace-payment-provider-spec/docs/flow.rst

 .. _flow:

 =======================
-End To End Payment Flow
+Flows
 =======================

 This page covers the payment flows for the whole process.
 These exist to explain to other payment processors how the whole payment flow works.
-Please note that these flows will vary depending upon the payment provider capabilities.
-Things that will affect the flow are inlcuded but not limited to:

-* If the payment provider supports operator billing
-* If the payment provider supports credit card
-* If the payment provider supports and remembers an identity from the marketplace

 Step 1: Click Buy
 -----------------